nirdesh17/gaticc/README.md

   them.
 - Read <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines> and what
   and what not to use.
-- Use a formatter. sysim uses LLVM style formatting for c++
+- Use a formatter. gaticc uses LLVM style formatting for c++
   <https://clang.llvm.org/docs/ClangFormat.html>
 - We do not follow any coding guideline to the T but welcome good style suggestions. (suggest through ISSUES)